To join the Inclusion and Diversity (ID) Council, email: firstname.lastname@example.org

 Share it with us

-Special Assistant to the Dean and Professor of Music in the College of Arts, Humanities, and Social Sciences
+Assistant Dean for Research and Strategic Initiatives and Associate Professor of Conflict Resolution and Ethnic Studies in the College of Arts, Humanities, and Social Sciences